 We’ll look at the size of baby snakes, covering the most common wild and captive species.
 We’ll discuss how each snake is born, their average size at birth, and what they look like.

 Without having the snake professionally examined by a herpetologist, the easiest way to determine a snake’s age is based on its size.

 Some snakes are oviparous, meaning that they hatch from eggs.
 Others, like garter snakes, are viviparous, giving birth to their young.
 But no matter how a baby snake enters the world, hatchlings are always going to be significantly smaller than adult snakes.

-Length and Weight of Baby Snakes by Species
+Length And Weight of Baby Snakes

 |Species||Length at Birth/Hatch||Weight at Birth/Hatch|

 |Gopher Snake (Bull Snake):||12-18”||30-40g|